-With its curly coat and very large ears set atop a small head, this is an energetic and vocal cat who will constantly remind you that she's the boss.
-Be prepared to give her lots of attention, Bennett warns, because she'll demand it.
+With its curly coat and very large ears set atop a small head, this is an energetic and vocal cat who will constantly remind you they’re the boss.
+Be prepared to give them lots of attention, Bennett warns, because they’ll demand it.

 8. Colorpoint Shorthair